 - Of course, in cookies and bars

 - Eat them “as is” – like eating chocolate chips out of the bag

 - Break into bigger pieces and use as a rough-shaped chocolate or carob bar

 - Pour into candy molds like I did in my Healthy “Almost Reese's” Candy post and make candies any time of year.
 I purchased star-shaped silicone molds like these to use on the Fourth of July.

 - Add into homemade ice cream like in Chocolate Almond Chip Coconut Milk Ice Cream or Mint Chocolate Chip Coconut Milk Ice Cream.
 With temperatures the way they've been around here, I will definitely be bringing out the ice cream maker soon!

 - After melting, drizzle on top of fruit or dip fruit or other things for a special treat.
 How about chocolate covered strawberries? bananas? nut clusters?
 Endless possibilities.

 - Drizzle on cake – This would be fabulous on a cheesecake.
-Take a look at these fabulous Dairy Free Cheesecake Tarts from my friend, Ricki at Diet Dessert N Dogs.
-Instead apricot, drizzle melted chocolate or carob chips on top – Yum!
+Take a look at these fabulous Dairy-Free Cheesecake Tarts from my friend, Ricki at Diet Dessert N Dogs.
+Instead of apricot, drizzle melted chocolate or carob chips on top – Yum!

-I’m hoping in the near future I’ll have White Chocolate Chips for you.
+Coming soon — a recipe for White Chocolate Chips.
 And maybe–a few will make their way into some cookies!

-How will you use your first batch of Chocolate / Carob Chips?
+How will you use these Homemade Chocolate Chips?